Among Us: Console releases

 Amid its popularity, Innersloth considered releasing the game to PlayStation 4 and Xbox One consoles, but encountered a problem in implementing player communication, since standard text-based or voice-based chat seemed unusable.
 They considered a system similar to the "quick comms" system from Rocket League, as well as the possibility of developing an entirely new communication system for the game.
 Versions of the game for Xbox consoles were later announced.

-Among Us was released for the Nintendo Switch on December 15, 2020, the same day it was announced during Nintendo Direct Indie World showcase.
+Among Us was released for the Nintendo Switch on December 15, 2020, the same day it was announced during an Indie World showcase.
 The Switch version supports cross-platform play with the mobile and Windows versions.
-This port was published by Play EveryWare.
+This port was co-developed by PlayEveryWare.
 Upon release, the Switch version had an exploit to access The Airship prior to its official release in early 2021.
 The exploit was fixed two days after release in the Switch version's first update.

 Among Us was released digitally for PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S consoles on December 14, 2021, along with its release on the Xbox Game Pass for console.
 These versions support cross-platform play with existing Windows, Switch, and mobile versions.
-Unique to the PlayStation ports are special customization options based on Ratchet & Clank.
+Unique to the PlayStation ports are special customization options based on Ratchet and Clank from Insomniac Games's eponymous series under license from Sony Interactive Entertainment.
+Unique to the Xbox ports is a skin based on Master Chief from the Halo series under license from Microsoft.
 Physical releases for consoles were available in Europe the same day, while North American physical releases were released in January 2022.

 Among Us VR

 During The Game Awards 2021, a standalone VR version titled Among Us VR was announced.
-Co-developed by Schell Games, Innersloth, and Robot Teddy, the game was released on November 10, 2022 for the Meta Quest 2 and Windows via Steam, with a PlayStation 5 version via PlayStation VR2 planned for the future.
+Co-developed by Schell Games, Innersloth, and Robot Teddy, the game was released on November 10, 2022, for the Meta Quest 2 and Windows via Steam, with a PlayStation 5 version via PlayStation VR2 planned for the future.

 Among Us VR features similar gameplay to the original game, but is played from a first-person perspective.
 Several of the original game's tasks were recreated, alongside new ones.
 At the time of release, the only level in the game is The Skeld 2; further content updates are planned, though no details have been announced.